14.1.5 Lab: Configure An Iscsi Target

 Introduction to iSCSI

 iSCSI (Internet Small Computer Systems Interface) is an IP-based storage networking standard for linking data storage facilities.
 By carrying SCSI commands over IP networks, iSCSI enables location-independent data access.
-In simpler terms, it allows a server to act as a hard drive for another server, even if they are physically located in different places.
-This makes it a powerful tool for creating centralized storage solutions, virtual machine environments, and disaster recovery setups. iSCSI leverages the existing TCP/IP infrastructure, meaning you don't need specialized hardware like Fibre Channel, making it a cost-effective solution.
-It’s a key component in many modern data centers and enterprise storage strategies.
+Worth adding: in simpler terms, it allows a server to act as a hard drive for another server, even if they are physically located in different places.
+This makes it a powerful tool for creating centralized storage solutions, virtual machine environments, and disaster recovery setups.
+Which means iSCSI leverages the existing TCP/IP infrastructure, meaning you don't need specialized hardware like Fibre Channel, making it a cost-effective solution.
+It’s a key component in many modern data centers and enterprise storage strategies Simple, but easy to overlook..

 Why Use iSCSI?